-This Marens-Kornflexkökur - Icelandic Chocolate Cornflake Cookies recipe is usually made around Christmas time in Iceland.
-Only requiring 5 ingredients and each tray only needing 20 minutes of baking time, these are a great option to make for others and whip up any time.
+This Marens-Kornflexkรถkur - Icelandic Chocolate Cornflake Cookies recipe is usually made around Christmas time in Iceland.
+A batch only requires 5 ingredients and each tray only needs 20 minutes of baking time for a chewy nostalgic bake best gifted to loved ones.

 Table of Contents